 That it has gone mostly unremarked is due to one reason: Macdonald is perceived as being from the left and publications who tilt towards that side of politics have remained silent as a show of solidarity.

-To date, nothing has appeared to analyse why he quite what is a high-profile role in Australia.
+To date, nothing has appeared to analyse why he quit what is a high-profile role in Australia.
 Some said he had left the program because he had experienced a lot of trolling on social media — he shut down his Twitter account though a lot of interaction for Q+A takes place through this platform — while others studiously avoided speculating on why Macdonald may have decided to return to Channel 10’s The Project.

 After he left, Q+A has had three hosts, all senior ABC broadcasters, in rotation: Virginia Trioli, David Speers and Stan Grant.
 No publication has said much about the impact they have had on the show, with only the Guardian commenting, “Although the ratings for Q+A fluctuate according to COVID lockdowns and the political climate, the show did attract higher ratings when Macdonald was absent and there were fill-in hosts including Virginia Trioli, David Speers and Stan Grant.”